nail biting due to anxiety

 You may experience some of these symptoms or possibility all of them.
 Feelings of embarrassment and shame come up for people as they talk about their thinking and episodes.
 Sometimes we can have bizarre or irrational thoughts.
 This sometimes compounds the issue making it a private problem and keeping us from reaching out for help and support.

-There is a Solution to Anxiety
+There is a solution for anxiety.

 If you are suffering from panic attacks and anxiety, you need to know you can and will get better if you take certain steps.
 When we are spinning in the vortex of self-doubt and losing control, it is important to know there is something you can do.
 Recovery comes with time.
 Before we look at the steps from recovery, let us look at the mental, emotional and physiological sides of anxiety.

-The Emotional side of Anxiety
+The Emotional Side of Anxiety

 Fear is a good thing.
 It is a God-given emotion that tells us something is dangerous in our environment.
 It can be used to help keep from poor choices.
 It is when our lives are ruled by fear that is when it becomes a problem.
-With Generalized Anxiety Disorder
+With Generalized Anxiety Disorder we started to have fear about everything.
+We have a nervousness that is always with us.

-The Physiology of Anxiety
+The Physical Side of Anxiety

 While anxiety has a lot to do with one's thinking and spirituality, it also has to do with our bodies.